dansarie/sboxgates/paper.md

 In addition to bitslice implementations in software, which attempt to mimic hardware implementations, designs of actual hardware such as application specific integrated circuits (ASICs) or field programmable gate arrays (FPGAs) can also be made more efficient by small equivalent logic gate circuits for S-boxes.

 In algebraic cryptanalysis, one attack method is to model a cipher along with its inputs and outputs as a SAT problem.
-This can be used to find, for example, weak keys in block ciphers or preimates in hash functions [@lafitte2014].
+This can be used to find, for example, weak keys in block ciphers or preimages in hash functions [@lafitte2014].
 SAT problems are typically expressed in conjunctive normal form (CNF) and logic circuits can quickly be converted into CNF using the Tseytin transform [@knuth2015tacp4f6].
 Thus, an efficient logic gate representation of an S-box can be transformed into an efficient CNF representation.
 CNF representations can in turn be transformed into a system of equations in GF(2) [@lafitte2014].

 The only known software with similar functionality to `sboxgates` is `SBOXDiscovery` which is restricted to generating logic circuit representations of the DES S-boxes [@sboxdiscovery].
 The software has been abandoned by its original author.
 Many of the optimizations of Kwan's algorithm made in `SBOXDiscovery` have been included in `sboxgates`.